 - A loose fitting kaftan or maxi dress can be handy if you’ll be hitting the beach

-- A bikini or swimsuit is fine for resorts or the touristy beaches of Goa.
-On local beaches or in the countryside we suggest swimming with a t-shirt & shorts on as locals swim fully clothed.
+- A bikini or swimsuit is fine for resorts or the touristy beaches of Goa and Kerala.
+On local beaches, waterfalls or in the countryside I suggest swimming with a t-shirt & shorts on as locals swim fully clothed.

 - Don’t ever walk around off the beach in your swimwear

-- We suggest taking a pair of sandals / flip flops for chilling out in (we love Reef who contribute to cleaning up beaches around the world).
+- I suggest taking a pair of sandals / flip flops for chilling out in (I love Reef who contribute to cleaning up beaches around the world).
 These are also super useful for visiting temples where you need to remove shoes.

-- A pair of covered pumps / canvas shoes such as Toms for travel and walking around cities (you don’t want step in something nasty)
+- A pair of covered pumps / canvas shoes such as Toms for travel and walking around cities to avoid your feet being filthy the whole time – light, neutral colours like grey / tan are best for not showing the dust and dirt

 - Hiking shoes if you’re going to be trekking (breathable ones are recommended and make sure you wear them in beforehand)